Afrotype/danfo/myfontchecks.md

 * 🔥 **FAIL** Font is missing the 'gasp' table.
 Try exporting the font with autohinting enabled.
 If you are dealing with an unhinted font, it can be fixed by running the fonts through the command 'gftools fix-nonhinting' GFTools is available at https://pypi.org/project/gftools/ [code: lacks-gasp]
+</div></details><details><summary>🔥 <b>FAIL:</b> Check glyphs do not have components which are themselves components. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/glyf_nested_components">com.google.fonts/check/glyf_nested_components</a>)</summary><div>

+>
+>There have been bugs rendering variable fonts with nested components.
+Additionally, some static fonts with nested components have been reported to have rendering and printing issues.
+>
+>For more info, see: * https://github.com/fonttools/fontbakery/issues/2961 * https://github.com/arrowtype/recursive/issues/412
+>
+* 🔥 **FAIL** The following glyphs have components which themselves are component glyphs:
+	* uni1EB2
+	* uni1EAA
+	* uni0202
+	* uni1E00
+	* Bmacronbelow
+	* Dmacronbelow
+	* uni1EC4
+	* uni0206
+	* uni1E2A
+	* uni0157 and 24 more.

+Use -F or --full-lists to disable shortening of long lists. [code: found-nested-components]
 </div></details><details><summary>🔥 <b>FAIL:</b> Font enables smart dropout control in "prep" table instructions? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/smart_dropout">com.google.fonts/check/smart_dropout</a>)</summary><div>

 >